greg-raven/Impeachment-Chronicles/_posts/2023-06-22-hageman-censor-schiff.md

 - What was collected via the FISA warrant.

-- The FBI’s vetting process for the [Steele dossier]({% post_url 2016-06-20-the-steele-dossier %}).
+- The FBI's vetting process for the [Steele dossier]({% post_url 2016-06-20-the-steele-dossier %}).

-- That he had an alleged “smoking gun” showing that President Trump colluded with with Russia.
+- That he had an alleged "smoking gun" showing that President Trump colluded with with Russia.

 And yet, each of these claims has proven to be false.